linecker/letsfixtheinternet/README.md

 Inspired by a work project that made me realize how naive I have been concerning my personal use of the internet, I started to dig deeper.
 I took the "follow the money"-approach and found three main branches of problems, namely profiling, manipulating and attacking.

 What you'll find on this site is a growing collection of initiatives, projects and resources that tackle those issues.
 Do you know another project?
-Please tell me (via a github pull request or mail to stefan@letsfixtheinternet.org).
+Please tell me (via a github pull request).

 ## Problems and solutions